Vibration White Finger

 How much compensation will I get?

-Individual circumstances of your case are taken into account when quantifying your claim.
+Vibration White Finger compensation differs depending on the individual circumstances of your case are taken into account when quantifying your claim.
 The amount will depend on factors such as:

 • The severity of your further health complications.